einomi/react-myreads/README.md

-# React MyReads (Udacity training project)
+# React MyReads

-Project uses [Create React App](https://github.com/facebookincubator/create-react-app) for bootstraping.
+This is Udacity training project.
+[Create React App](https://github.com/facebookincubator/create-react-app) is used for bootstraping.

 ## Installation
 To install project, run the following: